learnables/metaschool/docs/index.md

 * MSR Jumping: [https://arxiv.org/abs/1809.02591](https://arxiv.org/abs/1809.02591)
 * ... and more since metaschool is easily extensible.

-## Minimal Demo
+## Mini Tutorial

+At its essence, `metaschool` builds on 3 basic classes:

+- [`EnvFactory`](http://learnables.net/metaschool/api/#metaschool.EnvFactory): A class to generate base Gym environments, given a configuration.
+- [`WrapperFactory`](http://learnables.net/metaschool/api/#metaschool.WrapperFactory): An (optional) class to generate wrappers, given a configuration.
+- [`TaskConfig`](http://learnables.net/metaschool/api/#metaschool.TaskConfig): A simple dict-like object to configure tasks.

-Let's assume we have a base Gym environment `DrivingEnv-v0` for training self-driving system in different conditions (locations, weather, car maker).
+Now, say we have a base Gym environment `DrivingEnv-v0` for training self-driving system in different conditions (locations, weather, car maker).
 We can turn this environment into a set of multiple tasks as follows.

+Note: we also use a [`GymTaskset`](http://learnables.net/metaschool/api/#metaschool.GymTaskset), which lets us automatically sample and keep track of tasks.

 ~~~python
 import metaschool as ms